Global Health Equity Scholars Program

 - To promote the Initiative’s grant competitions, events and programs across JHU divisions

-- By supporting content development (e.g. articles, announcements, digital media) for the community of practice platform and Alliance website
+- By supporting content development (e.g. articles, announcements, digital media) for the community of practice platform, Alliance website and publications

 - Encourage activities advancing health equity across existing student groups and examine the feasibility of a leadership council of student leaders engaged in such activities.